wp-plugins/swfput/readme.txt

 == Changelog ==

+= 2.1 =
+* Several small bug fixes and improvements.
+* Now, by default HTML5 video will be placed as primary content with flash as fallback (see settings page).
+* Now, if the stop button is clicked the initial poster image, if provided, should reappear.
+* Better handling of unsupported HTML5 video types: if an MP4 was given it will passed to the flash player when necessary.

 = 2.0 =
 * Video will now display in the TinyMCE "Visual" editor.
 This requires HTML5 compatible video files, and a recent and